Matanbenami12/Identify_small_objects_SSD/README.md

 # Identify_small_objects_SSD(Windows only)
 In this project we will be investigating the difficulty in identifying small objects and its distance with our own data set ,by used SSD algorithm.
-We will discuss and compare between SSD_v1 to SSD_v1 with atrous filter
+We will discuss and compare between SSD_mobilenet to SSD_resnet

 To begin, you are going to make sure you have GPU version of TensorFlow(.1) and all of the dependencies If you need to install GPU TensorFlow we recommend to follow this video (How to installTensorFlow_GPU )